rjfarmer/mesaplot/README.md

-show_mix_2=False #Show regions of  mixing on the second yaxis fx=None fy,fy1,fy2=None #Accepts a lamda/function to transform the data either xaxis (fx) or y axis(fy) before plotting
+show_mix_2=False #Show regions of  mixing on the second yaxis fx=None fy,fy1,fy2=None #Accepts a lamda/function to transform the data either xaxis (fx) or y axis(fy) before plotting show_title=False #Whether to show the plot title show_title_model=False #Whether to show the model number in topt right corner show_title_age=False #Whether to show the star age in top left corner
 ````

 Now some remarks about each plot and any extra options available for that plot: